Hamburger

 Arbitrary dismissal

-For arbitrary dismissal claims, the courts may order reinstatement (although this is uncommon in practice) or compensation of no less than 3 months' pay.
+For arbitrary dismissal claims, the courts may order reinstatement (although this is uncommon in practice) or compensation from 3 to 12 months' pay.

 Failure to inform & consult